peteroupc/peteroupc.github.io/bernoulli.md

 [^59]: Monahan, J..
 "Extensions of von Neumann’s method for generating random variables."
 Mathematics of Computation 33 (1979): 1065-1069.

 [^60]: Tsai, Yi-Feng, Farouki, R.T., "Algorithm 812: BPOLY: An Object-Oriented Library of Numerical Algorithms for Polynomials in Bernstein Form", _ACM Trans.
 Math.
 Softw._ 27(2), 2001.

+[^61]: Since academic works define the geometric distribution differently, the use of "geometric" here is deliberately kept ambiguous.

 <a id=Appendix></a>
 ## Appendix